danielhouri/WhatsApp/README.md

 -the site support using click functionality and pressing the enter key

 ### `Run the project`
-to run the project you need to enter in the terminal the follwing snippet if you dont alredy have react you need: npm install npm start if you have react install on your idea enter only: npm start
+To run the project you need to enter in the terminal.
+You have to install the following before to run:
-Runs the app in the development mode.\
+* node JS
-Open [http://localhost:3000](http://localhost:3000) to view it in your browser.
+* npm

--hope you like our project
+* react-router-dom
--submitting:
+* react-bootstrap
--Daniel Huri
+If it's already installed, enter in the terminal "npm start", open [http://localhost:3000](http://localhost:3000) to view it, and enjoy.

--id:314712563
+###submitting:
--Dor Huri
+- Daniel Houri: 314712563
--id:209409218
+- Dor Huri: 209409218

 The page will reload when you make changes.\
 You may also see any lint errors in the console.